 Today Leon is enrolling two patients into DNDi clinical trials.
 They were brought to the trial site by the mobile teams, and sit in the spacious DNDi ward, located behind the hospital.

 But first they must undergo another medical process that has become deeply associated with sleeping sickness: the spinal tap.
-To see if a patient has progressed to the second stage of sleeping sickness, doctors must extract their cerebrospinal fluid to check if parasites have entered the nervous system.
+To see if a patient has progressed to the second stage of sleeping sickness, doctors must extract their cerebrospinal fluid to check if parasites have entered the central nervous system.
 “We feel bad doing something that hurts our patients,” said Leon as he gently prepared a patient.
 “But we explain to the patients that without the lumbar punctures, we cannot treat them.”

 Both patients grimace as Leon expertly inserts a spinal tap into their lower back – without anaesthesia.
 But they are brave, showing almost little pain.
 Leon collects the fluid from the tap.

 The samples are then analysed by the clinical team.
 Dr Willy Kuziena, Investigator for the trials at Masi Manimba, oversees the operation.
-The samples are exampled under microscopes with the aid of specialized software and a tablet that can take photos.
+The samples are examined under microscopes with the aid of specialized software and a tablet that can take photos.
 The imagery can then be sent using the site’s internet connection.